-- Master of Arts (M.A.) in Human Resource Management
+Master of Arts in Human Resource Management (Jerry van Rossum)

-The Master of Arts degree and graduate certificate programs in Human Resource Management (HRM) help HRM professionals and other organization leaders advance their knowledge and skills in the field.
+The Master of Arts degree in Human Resource Management helps practicing HRM specialists or other organization staff members moving into HRM to advance their knowledge and skills in the field.

 The Human Resource Management graduate program focuses upon the practice of human resource management in business, government, and not-for-profit organizations.
 Courses offer both concept and skill components designed to help students base practice on solid theoretical grounding.
 Courses are led by faculty members who have earned advanced graduate degrees and/or possess significant experience in the fields of business, organization behavior, and human resources.

 Marygrove's Master of Arts in Human Resource Management aligns with the recommended requirements for HR degree programs as outline by Society for Human Resource Management (SHRM).

 The Master of Arts degree consists of 12 (36 credit hours) courses.
 There are three required courses (9 credit hours): Business Ethics, Managerial Finance and the Seminar and Project (Capstone Course).
 The other nine courses (27 credit hours) are chosen from a variety of electives in Human Resource Management and Organizational Development classes.
 In order to graduate, students must have an overall grade point average of 3.0 (on 4.0 scale) or higher.

 - Official Transcripts of all undergraduate and graduate work completed